argonfatl/jwl-linker-ENRU/README.md

-# JWL Linker EN-RU Plugin for [Obsidian](https://obsidian.md)
+# JWL Linker EN-RU-ES Plugin for [Obsidian](https://obsidian.md)

-**Comprehensive multilingual JW Library linker** supporting Bible references and JW publications in **English and Russian**.
+**Comprehensive multilingual JW Library linker** supporting Bible references and JW publications in **English, Russian, and Spanish**.
 Features automatic language detection, multi-format publication support, and intelligent content extraction from WOL.

 ## ✨ Key Features

 - 📖 **Bible References**: Automatic conversion to JW Library links with verse text extraction
 - 📚 **Publication Support**: Watchtower, Awake!, books (od, it-1, cl, si, etc.) in multiple formats
-- 🌍 **Multilingual**: Full English and Russian support with auto-detection
+- 🌍 **Multilingual**: Full English, Russian, and Spanish support with auto-detection
 - 🔄 **Auto-formatting**: `od 15 par.
 3` → `od chap.
 15 par.
-3` (English/Russian)
+3` (English/Russian/Spanish)
-- 📅 **Year Filtering**: Watchtower availability (Russian: 1986+, English: 1950+)
+- 📅 **Year Filtering**: Watchtower availability (Russian: 1986+, English/Spanish: 1950+)
-- 🎯 **Dual Mode**: Show publications in both languages simultaneously
+- 🎯 **Dual Mode**: Show publications in multiple languages simultaneously
 - 💬 **Smart Citations**: Extract paragraph text with callout formatting
 - 📝 **Text Quoting**: Convert selected text to citation callouts

 # How to Install

-Download the [latest version](https://github.com/MrBertie/jwl-linker/archive/refs/heads/main.zip) from this link, and unzip it.
+Download the [latest version](https://github.com/argonfatl/jwl-linker-ENRU/archive/refs/heads/main.zip) from this link, and unzip it.
 You see a folder called `jwl-linker-main`; rename this folder as `jwl-linker` and then add it into your `{Obsidian Vault}/.obsidian/plugins` folder.
 Restart Obsidian and go to the *Community Plugins Settings* page to enable the plugin.